SistemBasisData2023/IronPulse/README.md

 - Najwa Fathiadisa - 2106654391

 #### Features
-- Login dan Register
+- Login and Register
-- Login memiliki dua tipe yaitu login admin dan login member
+- Login has two types: admin login and member login
-- Fitur user dapat memberi rating personal trainers
+- Users have the ability to rate personal trainers
-- Password user sudah terenskripsi
+- User passwords are already encrypted.

 ## Explanation of Tables in the Program
 #### 1.  ```Account```